Fresh tomato basil pasta is a good way to use fresh tomatoes and basil from the garden. It's so delicious you'll want to make it every night.

 Fresh Tomato Basil Pasta

-Basil loves the heat, and in my area I cannot really start growing it until June, but by the end of the month, I have more than enough.
-So I usually cut a few stems and toss it in just about everything.
-Don’t you just love the smell of fresh basil in the kitchen?
+Basil loves the heat, and in my area, I cannot really start growing it until June, but by the end of the month, I have more than enough.
+So I usually cut a few stems and toss them in just about everything.
+Don't you just love the smell of fresh basil in the kitchen?

 This fresh tomato basil pasta has lots of garlic, sweet onions, and hot pepper flakes in it too.
 However, I really think you could add or subtract them to meet your own taste preference, without ruining the dish.